 What type of 3-Day Trip Interests You Most?

 A. Theme Park (Disney World or Six Flags)

 B. Hotel Stay and Play (golf, spa, water sports)

 Now, see which profile your answers match!

-This is just a sampling of the 16 question Finally About Me® Quiz.
+This is just a sampling of the 16-question Finally About Me® Quiz.
 Don’t be concerned if you didn’t answer all three questions with the same letter.
-That’s OK, because when taking the full Finally About Me® Quiz, your strongest personality profile will be revealed.
+That’s okay, because when taking the full Finally About Me quiz your strongest personality profile will be revealed.
 It’s a great time saver, as you will be able to more quickly focus on what interests you and not waste time on design, amenity or product issues which likely aren’t important to you at all.

 If you’re closest to Margo, you probably want your home to be unique.
 Your home will be full of items that make you feel good.
 Everywhere you look in your home, you’ll like what you see!
 From cutting-edge home design to innovative products and unique finishing touches, you want a home with great style.

 Are you an Elise?
 “Light, bright and airy” well describe your new home’s comfortable, uncluttered appearance.
 Elise homes seem to say “Welcome, we’re glad you’re here!”
 And, just as your home can’t have too much storage space, it’s also a much-needed respite from stress, because Elise’s home is her haven.
 Is Claire most similar to your personality?
 For you, creating a wonderful home is like creating a wonderful, accessorized wardrobe.
 It’s all about your life and your style.
 It will be well-thought-out.
 For example, storage can be beautiful, but organization is a nonnegotiable.